troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 >> When I'm producing 10 times as much as my peers, I'm working on something I want to work on.

+Great, so let's just hire motivated people only and the problem is solved!

 You should hire motivated people only.
 That sounds like an empty phrase because nobody would disagree with openly.
 But I've almost never seen any company that actually really made this a relevant attribute in your hiring process.

+The biggest problem here that getting highly motivated candidates implies a high degree of transparency and openness from the organization itself.
+You can't expect a developer candidate to be highly motivated when you're closed up about your tech stack, now can you?
+You can't expect a product guy to be motivated about your product if everything is hidden behind registration walls and key account managers that vet you before anything else.

+We can't all be like [buffer and their transparancy policy](https://buffer.com/transparency), granted.
+It is worth trying though, if it's for your candidates only.

 ### Problem solving attitude

 ![The problem is your attitude](http://forevergoodlife.com/wp-content/uploads/2016/07/16_07_08_Quote-The-Problem-Is-Your-Attitude.jpg)

-There is a certain type of people that is especially prevalent in big corporations: The kind of people that you approach for help with one problem and after you come back from them you kind of realize that they didn't help you at all, but instead tried everything in their power to not help, but to push back.
+There is a certain type of people that is especially prevalent in big corporations.
+The kind of people that you approach for help with one problem and after you come back from them you kind of realize that they didn't help you at all, but instead tried everything in their power to push back.
 Sometimes they even managed to gave you **more** problems.

-Now that might happen out of malintent or just out of pure laziness but the most common reason I have seen so far is insecurity about your own abilities or to put it differently: A lack of self-reliance.
+People who lack this attitude will always try to find reasons to not do things instead of looking for ways to do things.
+The reasons for doing can be complex but in most cases I have seen (including my own!) it boils down to being insecure in your own abilities (so a lack of self-esteem) and being afraid to leave your own comfort zone.

+Good thing is you can develop such an attitude.
+There are probably gazillions of [articles](http://www.businessinsider.com/the-9-attitudes-of-leadership-2011-11?IR=T) about this [topic](http://www.coachingpositiveperformance.com/developing-problem-solving-mindset/) out there.
+I personally believe that developing a [growth mindset](http://mindsetonline.com/changeyourmindset/firststeps/) is the most important aspect, but maybe that's just me (and if you haven't read, now would be a great time to read Carol Dweck's [awesome book](http://mindsetonline.com/))).

 ### Proactivity

 ![Proactivity](https://bobchoat.files.wordpress.com/2014/04/initiative.jpg)

-I've probably had a conversation like the following in one way or another dozens of times in my life:

-"Yeah, our monitoring showed some weird numbers the hours before the downtime" "So....why didn't you check then"
+A lack of proactivity ....
 "Well, we were hoping it would eventually go away and after a while it seemed like it had fixed itself"

 Proactivity is also listed as the number 1 habit of [highly effective people](https://www.stephencovey.com/7habits/7habits-habit1.php).